confiscar/pi-exchange/README.md

 - the constructor is: store( int id,  float price,  int amount)
 - buy orders and sell orders are saved in 2 different Lists: buylist and selllist

-**3. Providing market liquidity**

-The prices in this market is always changing when the BOT generate a new order.
-Initially:

-	* best buy price == Gprice-Math.random()-Ggap
-	* best sell price == Gprice+Math.random()+Ggap

-By default, Gprice == 100 and Ggap == 1.
-Due to the use of Math.random(), each order will likely to have a different price so that the price in the market is always chaning.
-However, since the nature of trading is to "buy low, sell high", the buy price will be always reduing and the sell price will be always increasing.
-Hence, a gap between the best sell price and the best buy price is maintained: when the gap between these two prices > 3, this BOT will automatically cancel some orders and replace them with prices in the range of normal gaps.

 ## GUI